apalache-mc/apalache/docs/src/adr/009adr-outputs.md

   - A file associated with enabled analyses, e.g. `profile-rules.txt`

 ## 4. Global Configuration File
-Apalache should define a global configuration file `apalache.cfg`, e.g. in the installation directory, in which users can define the default values of all parameters, including all flags listed in section 1, as well as `OUTPUT_DIR`.
+Apalache should define a global configuration file `apalache-global-config`, e.g. in the `<HOME>/.tlaplus` directory, in which users can define the default values of all parameters, including all flags listed in section 1, as well as `output-dir`.
+The format of the configuration file is an implementation detail and will not be specified here.
-If a parameter is specified in the config file, it replaces the default value, but specifying a parameter manually always overrides config defaults.
+If a parameter is specified in the configuration file, it replaces the default value, but specifying a parameter manually always overrides config defaults.
 In other words, parameter values are determined in the following way, by order of priority:
   1. If `--<flag>=<value>` is given, use `<value>`, otherwise
-  2. If `apalache.cfg` specifies `<flag>=<CFGvalue>` use `<CFGvalue>`, otherwise
+  2. If `apalache-global-config` specifies `<flag>=<CFGvalue>` use `<CFGvalue>`, otherwise
   3. Use Apalache defaults.